 Get more insight from your PPC activity with floodlights and custom variables

-The key to understanding SA360 is Floodlight tracking which is the unique conversion iframe or image tag that you install on a conversion page in the advertiser’s site.
+The key to understanding SA360 is Floodlight tracking which is the unique conversion iframe or image tag that you install on a conversion page in the advertiser's site.
 Floodlights can be used to track multiple goals on your site such as actions (form fill, download on-site) and transactions (product purchase and revenue).
 They can be used to gain more insight and pass on more information with each conversion event on your site by using custom variables.
-Below is an example of a transaction occurring on your site with custom variables:

 The Information taken from this order will be available directly in SA360 if you have set up custom variables.
-Here is how it will look like in the dimension tab using the product type as custom variable:

 Use your marketing budget more effectively and improve performance with Smart Bidding